Unosquare-CoE-JavaScript/sebastian-quintero/1.7-react-testing-library/README.md

 - 👎 Further from how users interact with software
 - 👎 More likely to break with refactoring

+__When to Unit Test?__ For complicated functions with many edge cases. unit tests help with determining what cause functional tests to fail.

+### Integration tests

-__Integration tests__: tests how multiple units work together.
+Tests how multiple units work together.

+### Functional tests

-__Functional tests__: tests a particular function/behavior of software.
+Tests a particular function/behavior of software.
 You are not testing code, you are testing behavior.

 * Include all relevant units
 * Test behavior